fzavatti21/thesis-qgp-wz-jets/README.md

 - `fit3.C`, Phase 3 fit: fits the Z mass peak with a Crystal Ball function (background fixed from Phase 1).
 - `fit4.C`, Phase 4 fit: full W+Z+background fit with all shape parameters fixed from Phases 1-3.
 Extracts the reconstructed mass peaks as a function of pT bin.
 - `fitsPDF.C`, Toy MC study: generates pseudo-experiments from the fitted function and refits them to estimate the statistical uncertainty on the mass peaks.
+-  `myLib.cc` / `myLib.h` — Custom plotting and utility library used for generating final physics plots.

 ---